fttlov/JCAdvance/README.md

 2. Download Visual Studio 17 and [install](https://raw.githubusercontent.com/fttlov/JCAdvance_test/refs/heads/main/Icon/VS17_Install.png) with these components
 3. Download Windows SDK 10.0.1776.x and [install](https://raw.githubusercontent.com/fttlov/JCAdvance_test/refs/heads/main/Icon/SDK_Install.png) with these components <br>
 If you have newer SDK don't forget to retarget the project
-4. Choose the `Release` build type , either `x86` or `x64`, and compile the project.
-Remember about JoyshockLibrary architecture
+4. Choose the `Release` build type , either `x86` or `x64`, and compile the project
 5. To compile the Config tool, use Ahk2exe with the base file: v2 U32 or U64.
-The script reads JoyShockLibrary.dll and the icon from the `\Icon` folder.
+The script reads JoyShockLibrary.dll and icons from the `\Icon` folder.
+JCadvance, Joyshocklibrary.dll and Config.exe must be the same architecture

 ### Editing
 Added configuration and support files for editing the code in modern VS Code with clangd.